kfreij95/Group-A-Capstone-I/README.md

 ## Welcome to Team "Epigenomics" GitHub Page

+Our team's interest center on the analysis of epigenomic and genomic datasets.
+Thus, we are interested in analyzing a variety of large datasets, often derived from next generation sequencing.
+These datasets include RNA-seq, ChIP-seq, ATAC-seq, RBBS data, and more.
+Managing this variety of datasets and formats, as well as the analysis pipelines needed is something we hope to use the tools provided by Cyverse for.

 Introduction here.
 You can use the [editor on GitHub](https://github.com/kfreij95/foss-test-kwf/edit/main/README.md) to maintain and preview the content for your website in Markdown files.